 Management and staff have robust knowledge and understanding of the safeguarding and welfare requirements and ensure procedures are implemented in order to protect children.
-This is enhanced by safeguarding and child protection training that ensures staff are kept up to date with local procedures.
-They are very aware of the possible signs of abuse and know precisely what to do if they have concerns about a child.
-Children's well-being is extremely well assured as the premises are very secure, and robust safety and security procedures ensure children are extremely well protected.
+This is enhanced by safeguarding and child protection training that ensures staff are kept up to date with local procedures and that they are very aware of the possible signs of abuse and know what to do if they have concerns about a child.
+Children's well-being is extremely well assured as the premises are very secure, and robust safety and security procedures ensure children are well protected.
 There are very secure arrival and collection procedures in place to make sure children are collected by a known adult and that any visitors cannot access the premises without the knowledge of staff.
 In addition, very efficient safety procedures, routines and detailed risk assessments enable staff to provide a very safe environment.
-A comprehensive and detailed range of policies, procedures and records, including meticulous accident and medication records, are highly effective in supporting the safety of all children.
+A comprehensive and detailed range of policies, procedures and records, including well-documented accident and medication records, are effective in supporting the safety of all children.

-Management strive for a well-qualified and knowledgeable workforce.
-They provide an extremely robust and rigorous recruitment and induction process that ensure staff have secure knowledge and skills to carry out their roles and responsibilities confidently.
-Management take great interest in the delivery of the Early Years Foundation Stage and how staff are implementing it through their regular and focused monitoring of staff practice.
-Appraisals are held for all staff, and the observations of staff, conducted by the management, clearly focus on their professional development.
-This ensures they are able to maintain and continually improve their already excellent knowledge and practice.
-There is scope to further enhance staff knowledge and skills by extending peer-on-peer observations to enhance the already high quality of teaching within the nursery.
+Management strive to maintain a well-qualified and knowledgeable workforce.
+They provide a robust and rigorous recruitment and induction process.
+This includes the successful vetting of all staff to ensure their suitability and that they have secure knowledge and skills to carry out their roles and responsibilities confidently.
+Management take great interest in the delivery of the Early Years Foundation Stage and how staff are implementing it, through their regular and focused monitoring of staff practice.
+Regular supervision meetings are held for all staff and the observations made by management of staff, clearly focus on their professional development.
+This ensures they are able to maintain and improve their already very good knowledge and practice.

-The management team and staff know every child and parent in the nursery very well and they use this knowledge to support and progress individual children with their care, learning and developmental needs.
-The planning of activities and children's progress are tracked and assessed very effectively to ensure that they are making excellent progress in line with their peer group and that support is provided to help narrow the gap where necessary.
-All of this means that children's needs are quickly identified and exceptionally well met.
+The management team and staff know every child and parent in the nursery very well and they use this knowledge to support individual children with their care, learning and developmental needs.
+The planning of activities and children's progress is tracked and assessed very effectively to ensure that they are making good progress in line with their peer group, and that support is provided to help narrow the gap where necessary.
+All of this means that children's needs are quickly identified and well met.